-Preserve and enhance the features of Fort Collins
+Preserve and enhance the features of Fort Collins that make it unique

-- Partner in the development of a Creative District, as defined by the State of Colorado, to support the promotion of arts and culture activities that attract entrepreneurs and an educated workforce [Led by Community Services staff] - Leverage the presence of the breweries in Fort Collins to grow the craft brewing industry and attract visitors - Integrate water conservation efforts with the craft brewing industry. - 4.
-Reinforce Fort Collins' position as a regional center for entertainment, shopping, cuture, and tourism - Continue the refinement of a retail strategy to position Fort Collins as a regional retail center, - Encourage catalyst projects that add to the recreation and entertainment opportunities in For Collins - 5.
-Continue to support and enhance Fort Collins' outdoor recreation culture (e.g., cycling industry)

-Visitation numbers to downtown and special events

-Citizen survey results
+- 1. Participate in the evaluation and encouragement of urban agriculture - 2.
+Partner in the development of a Creative District, as defined by the State of Colorado, to support the promotion of arts and culture activities that attract entrepreneurs and an educated workforce [Led by Community Services staff] - 3.
+Leverage the presence of the breweries in Fort Collins to grow the craft brewing industry and attract visitors - Integrate water conservation efforts with the craft brewing industry. - 4.
+Reinforce Fort Collins' position as a regional center for entertainment, shopping, culture, and tourism - Continue the refinement of a regail strategy to position Fort Collins as a regional retail center, - Encourage catalyst projects that add to the recreation and entertainment opportunities in For Collins - 5.
+Continue to support and enhance Fort Collins' outdoor recreation culture (e.g., cycling industry) - Visitation numbers to downtown and special events - Citizen survey results